 In some situations, the cost of the DBMS and extra hardware may be insignificant compared with the cost of converting existing applications run on the new DBMS and hardware.
 This cost also includes the cost of training staff to use these new systems and possibly the employment of specialist staff to help with conversion and running of the system.
-This cost is one of the main reasons why some organizations feel tied too their current systems and cannot switch to modern database technology.
+This cost is one of the main reasons why some organizations feel tied to their current systems and cannot switch to modern database technology.

 DBMS is basically a collection of programs that enables users to store, modify, and extract information from a database as per the requirements.
 DBMS is an intermediate layer between programs and the data.
-Programs ranging from small systems that run on personal computers to huge systems that runs on mainframes.
+Programs range from small systems that run on personal computers to huge systems that runs on mainframes.
 DBMS must be able to accept data definitions (external schemas, the conceptual schemas, and all associated mappings) in source form and convert them to the appropriate object form.
 The DBMS must include a data manipulation language (DML) processor component.
 It must enforce certain recovery and concurrency controls.
 It must provide a data dictionary function.

-- 1. Define DBMS?
+- Q1.
+Define DBMS?

-- 2. What are the advantages of DBMS over traditional File Processing System
+- Q2.
+What are the advantages of DBMS over traditional File Processing System

-- 3. Explain the Characteristics of DBMS.
+- Q3.
+Explain the Characteristics of DBMS.

-- 4. What are disadvantages of DBMS?
+- Q4.
+What are disadvantages of DBMS?

-Bipin C. Desai, An introduction to Database System, Galgotia Publication, New Delhi.

-C. J. Date, An introduction to database Systems, Sixth Edition, Addison Wesley.
+- 1. Bipin C. Desai, An introduction to Database System, Galgotia Publication, New Delhi. - 2.
+C. J. Date, An introduction to database Systems, Sixth Edition, Addison Wesley. - 3.
 Ramez Elmasri, Shamkant B. Navathe, Fundamentals of Database Systems, Addison Wesley.

-LESSON NO.: 3

-Database Management System-II
+DATABASE MANAGEMENT SYSTEM-II

-- 1.1 Introduction
+- 1.3.0 Introduction

+- 1.3.1 Objectives

-- 1.2 Implications of Database Approach
+- 1.3.2 Implications of Database Approach

-- 1.3 User of database
+- 1.3.3 User of database

-- 1.4 DBA and its responsibilities
+- 1.3.4 DBA and its responsibilities

-- 1.5 Database Schema and Instance
+- 1.3.5 Database Schema and Instance

-- 1.6 Summary
+- 1.3.6 Summary

-- 1.7 Self Check Exercise
+- 1.3.7 Self Understanding

-- 1.8 Further Readings
+- 1.3.8 Further Readings